Space/time-efficient RDF stores based on circular suffix sorting: Experimental evaluation

 \begin{itemize} \item \emph{RDFCSA} is the basic implementation, with $D$ and $\Psi$ partitioned into three arrays.
 Those for $D$ are bitmaps in plain form with $rank_1$ \cite{GGMN05} and our faster $select_1$ structures, yet $D_p$ stores the $select_1$ answers in plain form.
 The $\Psi$ arrays are compressed with Huffman and run-length encoding (RLE)~\cite{FBNCPR12}. \item \emph{RDFCSA-rrr} is like the basic variant but the bitmaps of $D$ are compressed using the RRR technique~\cite{RRR07} with sampling parameter 128. \item \emph{RDFCSA-Hybrid} is the \emph{hybrid} variant, with $\Psi_s$ and $\Psi_o$ stored as plain arrays where entries use $\lceil \log_2 n \rceil$ bits, and $\Psi_p$ compressed as usual with Huffman and RLE. \end{itemize}

 Figure~\ref{fig:experiments} shows the space/time tradeoffs obtained by all the solutions in the core triple-pattern queries.
-We display a plot per triple-pattern, including the values for each alternative and a detailed zoom view centered in our solutions to make the results easier to read.
+We display a plot per triple pattern, including the values for each alternative.

-Let us first focus in the comparison between our implementation variants, which can be better observed in the zoomed-in subplots.
+Let us first focus in the comparison among our \rdfcsa variants.
 The \emph{RDFCSA-rrr} variant, which aims at reducing the space of \rdfcsa, is moderately successful in that sense, with little impact in the time when the structures use little space (i.e., nearly 50\% of space thanks to a sparse sampling of $\Psi$).
 Thus, it is an interesting alternative to reduce space.
 However, when we aim at improving the query performance by using a denser sampling of $\Psi$, the \emph{RDFCSA-rrr} becomes much slower than the basic \rdfcsa.
 The \emph{RDFCSA-Hybrid} variant, instead, uses at least 65\% of space, but it is significantly faster than the basic \rdfcsa.
 This variant improves its times with a denser sampling of $\Psi$ only in query patterns where the subarray $\Psi_p$ is involved.

 We next focus on the comparison with other solutions.
 The results show that \rdfcsa requires more space than \kdostriples, and even than the faster \kdostriplesplus.
 The trie-based solutions achieve significantly different compression rates: \trietwo is comparable in space to \rdfcsa, whereas \trieb is up to 60\% larger.
-MonetDB and HDT are also close to the compression ratio of \rdfcsa, whereas RDF-3X requires significantly more space, roughly 8 times the size of \rdfcsa.
+MonetDB and HDT are also close to the compression ratio of \rdfcsa, whereas the remaining alternatives require significantly more space: Virtuoso and RDF-3X require 7--8 times the space of \rdfcsa, Blazegraph is 10 times larger and Tentris is 20 times larger (note that a triple break is added to the x axis to display all results together, distorting the huge differences in space between these techniques).

+In addition to being much larger, Virtuoso, Blazegraph, and RDF-3X are much slower in general than the alternatives based on compact data structures.
+Note, however, that query parsing time is included in the measurements for these tools.
+In the case of Tentris, we display query times both including parsing time and excluding it, as this information is segregated by the query tool.
+Results show that parsing time causes a significant overhead in these queries, and ignoring this parsing time makes Tentris competitive in query times with our solutions, although using much more memory.
+Among the more compact solutions, the hybrid \rdfcsa yields the fastest query times in most patterns, improving on the performance of \kdostriples and achieving query times competitive with permuted trie indexes: \rdfcsa is competitive with \trieb, requiring less space, and is more consistent than \trietwo.
+HDT is easily dominated by \rdfcsa variants in all query patterns.